openai/SWELancer-Benchmark/README.md

   .
 ```

+After the command completes, run the Docker container.

 **Step 3: Configure Environment Variables**

 Ensure you have an OpenAI API key and username set on your machine.